Gravity in $d=2+\epsilon$ dimensions and realizations of the diffeomorphisms group: Abstract

 \section{Abstract}

-We discuss two distinct realizations of the diffeomorphism group for metric gravity, which give rise to theories that are classically equivalent, but quantum mechanically distinct.
+We discuss two separate realizations of the diffeomorphism group for metric gravity, which give rise to theories that are classically equivalent, but quantum mechanically distinct.
 We renormalize them in $d=2+\epsilon$ dimensions, developing a new procedure for dimensional continuation of metric theories and highlighting connections with the constructions that previously appeared in the literature.
-Our hope is to frame candidates ultraviolet completions of quantum gravity in $d>2$ and give some perturbative mean to assess its existence in $d=4$, but also to speculate on some potential obstructions in the continuation of such candidates to finite values of $\epsilon$.
-Our results suggest, as a common theme shared by all realizations, the presence of a conformal window in $d$ which seems to extend to values higher than four.
+Our hope is to frame candidates for ultraviolet completions of quantum gravity in $d>2$ and give some perturbative mean to assess their existence in $d=4$, but also to speculate on some potential obstructions in the continuation of such candidates to finite values of $\epsilon$.
+Our results suggest the presence of a conformal window in $d$ which seems to extend to values higher than four.

 {\arabic{footnote}}